jgraettinger/blog/vs-mat.md

 - indexes current product pricing within its register, shuffled on product ID, and
 - joins each order, on product ID, with its current price to produce an update of the customer's lifetime value.

-"But wait," I hear you ask,
+_"But wait,"_ I hear you ask,
-"in what order are product updates vs orders processed?!??"
+_"in what order are product updates vs orders processed?!??"_
 We'll get there.
-For now I'll say it's approximately ingestion order, and yes there are data races here, but it also _doesn't matter_ because...
+For now I'll say it's approximately ingestion order, and yes there are subtle data races here, but it also _doesn't matter_ because...

 ## Transactions